oleveque/sargeom/docs/source/installation_guide.rst

 Installing the Package
 ----------------------

-Once your environment is set up, you can install **SARGeom** in one of two ways:
+Once your environment is set up, you can install ``sargeom`` in one of two ways:

 Option 1: Install from GitHub using pip
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~